sklarsa/incus-azure-pipelines/README.md

 This project aims to provide a runtime for self-hosted Azure Pipelines Agents inside ephemeral [Incus](https://linuxcontainers.org/incus/) system containers.

 The goals of this project are to:
-1. Provide an OS-like testing environment.
-This includes services like systemd, and the ability to run a docker daemon.
+1. Provide an OS-like testing environment for Azure Pipelines Agents.
+This includes access to services like systemd and the ability to easily run a docker daemon.
 2. Use independent environments for every job.
-Azure self-hosted agents do not clean themselves up by default, which can lead to problems like running out of disk space, or difficulty in creating reproduceable builds.
+Azure self-hosted agents do not clean themselves up by default, which can lead to problems like running out of disk space on the host, or difficulty in creating reproduceable builds.

 ## Why go through all of this trouble?

 It appears that Azure Devops limits the maximum amount of parallelism to 25 Azure-hosted agents.
 Even if you want to pay for more, the UI won't let you do it.
 At least on whatever plan my organization is using.

 But there's **no limit!!** to the parallelism of self-hosted workers.
-We started with an AWS lambda that spun up an EC2 instance for each job, but this added a lot more complexity to the infrastructure and the entire process was very opaque.
+We started with an AWS lambda that spun up an EC2 instance for each Azure job, but this added a lot more complexity to the infrastructure and the entire process was very opaque.
 It also started getting expensive.

-We then started running Azure Pipelines Agents in Docker containers running on Hetzner auction servers.
-Price-and-complexity-wise, this was a great win!
-But we were still missing things like clean Docker-in-Docker builds, had to ensure that _every_ job cleaned itself up appropriately, and still ended up with a mess of a test execution environment.
+So we rented a bunch of Hetzner auction servers and ran long-lived agents in Docker containers.
+Price-and-complexity-wise, this was a great win for us (as compared to the lambda-driven method)!
+But we were still missing clean Docker-in-Docker builds, had to ensure that _every_ job cleaned itself up appropriately (by marking it as `workspace.clean = all` in the pipeline yaml), and still ended up with a mess of a test execution environment after running heterogeneous tests that installed various packages and utilities along the way.

 Finally, I hatched a plan to use ephemeral "system containers" and the `./run.sh --once` option to solve some of these pain points.
-And this is what resulted!
+And this is what resulted from that work!

 ## How it works